sandmanns/CopyDetective/README.md

 ## Requirements

-To run CopyDetective, you need R (Version 3.5.2 or higher) and RStudio (Version 1.0.153 or higher).
+To run CopyDetective, you need R (Version 3.5.2 or higher) and shiny.

 ## Installation